"To get here, I had to run a virtual gauntlet of Christmas cheer.

 Back at the station, Det.
 Tim Bayliss (Kyle Secor) is trying to get his fellow detectives to play cards.
 Bayliss suggests it's just for the sake of building camaraderie on Christmas Eve.

 |Det.
 Kay Howard (Melissa Leo) isn't interested in playing cards with Bayliss.|

 |Giardello accepts Bayliss' challenge to a game of Hearts.|

 I was a huge fan of Homicide:Life On The Streets when it aired back in the 90s.
-It was the best drama of the 90s and one of the best ensemble casts in recent memory.
+It was the best drama of the 90s and it featured one of the best ensemble casts in recent memory.
 I'm a bit biased, because the series took place (and was partially filmed) in Baltimore, one of my favorite cities.
-Homicide was created by the same people who later produced The Wire and Treme and helped pave the way for those series.
+Homicide was created by the same people who later produced The Wire and Treme and it helped pave the way for those series.

 |Danielle Spright (Gabrielle Goyette) is interviewed about her husband's possible connection to a murder.|

 |Det.
 Frank Pimbleton (Andre Braugher) wishes he was home with his wife on Christmas Eve.|

 |Felton wraps a baseball signed by Mike Mussina (I love the Baltimore references on this series!) for his son.|